Leadership West Bend (LWB) is a community stewardship program that began in 1991 and is sponsored by the West Bend Area Chamber of Commerce.

 To date, LWB has welcomed more than 400 graduates and created a strong alumni network of individuals with a wide range of experience and knowledge ready to serve the community.
 The primary purpose of LWB is to seek out emerging leaders in the West Bend area and prepare them for positions of public influence and decision making.

 LWB begins each September with a 2 day retreat, followed by seven monthly, day-long classes.
 Monthly classes are held the third Thursday at various locations, with a focus on community-based curriculum.
 The program concludes with graduation in May.
 To graduate, a minimum of 90% attendance is required.
 Absenteeism will result in being dropped from the program.
 Program tuition is not refundable.

-During the nine-month program, candidates will also be part of a group community project chosen from presentations made by non-profit groups.
-Final presentations of completed projects will be offered during graduation.
+During the nine-month program, candidates will also be part of a Community Enrichment Group.
+These groups are formed after presentations are made by non-profit organizations at the retreat.
+Final presentations will be presented during graduation.

-YOUth Lead West Bend is a new program at Badger Middle School launched in partnership with the West Bend Area Chamber sponsored Leadership West Bend program.
-For the pilot year, this club includes 16 students who were nominated by their 7th grade teachers based on their leadership potential.
+YOUth Lead West Bend is a program at Badger Middle School launched in partnership with the West Bend Area Chamber sponsored Leadership West Bend program.
+It includes students who were nominated by their 7th grade teachers based on their leadership potential.